-We encourage children to persevere when tasks are difficult, sustain work to completion and to learn from mistakes.
+We encourage children to be resilient in their learning, to persevere when tasks are difficult, sustain work to completion and to learn from mistakes.

 We encourage children to respect the views of others and celebrate and respect the achievements of peers.
 They are expected to be courteous and trustworthy.
 They are encouraged to know right from wrong, to take responsibility for their own actions and to reflect upon their own behaviour and how this can influence learning.